More than Meets the Eye: Understanding the Effect of Individual Objects on Perceived Visual Privacy: Introduction

-\boldtitle{Overview of results:} Our results are drawn by fixing the individual visual element (referred to as \textit{objects}) in the foreground and studying its perceived privacy by the user using varying combinations of objects in the background.
-In such a setup, we make the following observations. \begin{itemize} \item We found that end-users demonstrate a latent cognitive model for evaluating the intricate visual and contextual cues of the images they publish online.
+\boldtitle{Overview of results:} We draw results by fixing the individual visual element (referred to as \textit{objects}) in the foreground and studying its perceived privacy by the user using varying combinations of objects in the background.
+In summary, we make the following observations. \begin{itemize}[leftmargin=*] \item We found that end-users demonstrate a latent cognitive model for evaluating the intricate visual and contextual cues of the images they publish online.
 Users pay attention to granular details about the objects, such as what or who is in the photo and the situational context in which the photo is captured.
-This finding supports the well-established theories of contextual anchors of privacy decisions in the prior art~\cite{nissenbaum2004privacy}, but also extends the knowledge by providing evidence about micro-details of context. \item We found that the presence of specific categories of sensitive objects in the background dictates the privacy perception of those in the foreground.
-Especially when the background objects are unrelated to each other, the presence of other objects has a negligible impact on the users' foreground privacy perception due to the \textit{dominance effect}.
-While previous studies have discussed the impact of similar salient features on privacy perception using anecdotal examples, we provide empirical evidence for the dominance effect. \item Certain combinations of semantically related sensitive objects in the background also contribute to the perceived privacy of those in the foreground.
+This finding supports the well-established theories of contextual anchors of privacy decisions~\cite{nissenbaum2004privacy}, and extends the knowledge by providing evidence about micro-details of context. \item We found that having certain categories of sensitive objects in the background dictates the privacy perception of those in the foreground.
+Especially when the background objects are unrelated to each other, the presence of other background objects has a negligible impact on the users' privacy perception of the foreground object due to the \textit{dominance effect}.
+While previous studies have discussed the impact of similar salient features on privacy perception using anecdotal examples, we provide empirical evidence for the dominance effect. \item Certain combinations of semantically related sensitive objects in the background contribute to the perceived privacy of those in the foreground.
 While such individual background objects may still influence users' privacy judgments to some extent, their co-presence can trigger stronger concerns than what each would cause in isolation.
-Prior research has extensively examined inference risks from the combination of related elements from different datasets.
+Prior research has investigated the inference risks that arise when related elements from different datasets.
 However, a similar effect emerging from a single data item (such as individual images) is less explored to the best of our knowledge.
 In this direction, our findings offer novel insights into \textit{pair-wise co-presence effect} and its potential to trigger privacy concerns. \end{itemize}